What is GDPR and how will it affect my e-commerce business?

 - Obtaining and recording statements of consent for joining the mailing list or tracking cookies.

-- System in place to alert potentially effected individuals of a breach in data within 72 hours.
+- Create a system to alert potentially affected individuals of a breach in data within 72 hours.

 - Discontinue the pre-population of consent forms.